A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 6. Can I pay in installments?

-7. Can I get any scholarship, aide, loans?
+7. Can I get any scholarship, aid, loans?

 One thing to factor in your decision is the income potential for a travel agent.
 How do you know what kind of income to expect?
-We have some hard data on income for new travel agents, as well as how much you can expect earnings to increase as you gain experience.
+Our travel advisor research papers have income info for employees as well as self-employed travel advisors (both independent and hosted travel agents).

 5. Do You Have Time?